SqueezyDough/real-time-web-1920/README.md

 - Finished games are saved in a MongoDB with the end results

 ### Non-persistant data
-Data on the server is used for running sessions
+Data on the server is used for running processes

 - Running game rooms are stored on the server and cleared when finished